EXPLAINER: What charges does Kyle Rittenhouse face?

 COUNT 6: POSSESSION OF A DANGEROUS WEAPON BY A PERSON UNDER 18

 Rittenhouse was armed with an AR-style semi-automatic rifle.
 He was 17 years old on the night of the shootings.
-Wisconsin law prohibits minors from possessing firearms except for hunting.
-It was not clear on Friday what Schroeder intends to tell jurors about that charge.
+Wisconsin law prohibits minors from possessing firearms except for hunting or when supervised by an adult in target practice or instruction in the proper use of a dangerous weapon.
+Rittenhouse’s attorneys argued that another subsection of the law, regarding short-barreled rifles, provided grounds for dismissing the charge.

-The charge is a misdemeanor punishable by up to nine months behind bars.
+Prosecutors argued the defense was misreading the statute, and Schroeder had earlier twice declined to dismiss the charge.
+But the judge also had said the statute was confusing.
+After prosecutors conceded that the rifle was not short-barreled, Schroeder dismissed the charge.

 COUNT 7: FAILURE TO COMPLY WITH AN EMERGENCY ORDER FROM STATE OR LOCAL GOVERNMENT

 Rittenhouse was charged with being out on the streets after an 8 p.m. curfew imposed by the city, a minor offense that carries a fine of up to $200.
-Judge Bruce Schroeder dismissed the charge during the second week of trial after the defense argued that prosecutors hadn't offered enough evidence to prove it.
+The judge dismissed this charge during the trial, saying the prosecution didn't offer enough evidence to prove it.

 ———

-Note: This version has been updated to correct the second reference to an additional charge the jury may consider in the Grosskreutz shooting, to reckless endangerment, not reckless homicide.